RNAcentral/angularjs-genoverse/README.md

 ```

 You'll also need the Genoverse browser itself (both JS and CSS).
 You can either download it
-directly from [github](https://github.com/wtsi-web/Genoverse), or use the verion, included in this repository's `lib` folder:
+directly from [github](https://github.com/wtsi-web/Genoverse), or use the version, included in this repository's `lib` folder:

 ```HTML
 <!-- CSS -->